Twisted Blanchfield pairings and twisted signatures II: Relation to Casson-Gordon invariants: Twisted homology and twisted Blanchfield pairings

 \subsection{Relation to Blanchfield pairings over noncommutative rings}

 Twisted Blanchfield pairing are also defined in the non-commutative setting, using Ore rings~\cite{CochranOrrTeichner, FriedlLeidyNagelPowell,Powell}.
-In this subsection, after briefly reviewing some basics on these rings, we relate the resulting non-commutative Blanchfield pairings to the twisted Blanchfield pairings of Subsection~\ref{sub:Blanchfield}. \medbreak We start with some brief recollections on Ore rings, referring to~\cite[Chapter 4, Section 10]{Lam-modules} for further details.
+In this subsection, after briefly reviewing some basics on these rings, we relate the resulting non-commutative Blanchfield pairings to the twisted Blanchfield pairings of Subsection~\ref{sub:Blanchfield}.
+The reason for this incursion into the non-commutative setting is that the proof of Theorem~\ref{thm:CablingTheorem} requires that we import a result from~\cite{FriedlLeidyNagelPowell} (which uses non-commutative Blanchfield forms) into the setting of twisted Blanchfield forms.

+\medbreak We start with some brief recollections on Ore rings, referring to~\cite[Chapter 4, Section 10]{Lam-modules} for further details.
 Let $\mathcal{R}$ be a ring.
 A multiplicative subset $S \subset \mathcal{R}$ is \emph{right permutable} if, for any~$r \in \mathcal{R}$ and $s \in S$, we have $r S \cap s\mathcal{R} \neq \emptyset$.
 An element $r \in \mathcal{R}$ is \emph{regular} if it is neither a left zero divisor nor a right zero divisor.
 We say that $\mathcal{R}$ is a \emph{right Ore ring} if the set $S$ of regular elements is right permutable.
 In this case, $\mathcal{R}$ can be localized at $S$ and $\mathcal{R}S^{-1}$ is called the \emph{right ring of quotients of $\mathcal{R}$}.
 The left analogues of these notions are defined similarly.
 If $\mathcal{R}$ is both a left Ore ring and a right Ore ring, then $\mathcal{R}$ is called an \emph{Ore ring}.
 In this case, the right and left rings of quotients agree, and we simply write $\mathcal{Q}$.

 Commutative rings are Ore rings~\cite[Chapter 4, Section 10, 10.18]{Lam-modules}.
 In what follows however, we shall mostly be concerned with rings of matrices.

 \begin{example} If $R$ is a commutative ring, then the matrix ring \(\mathcal{M}_{d}(R)\) is an Ore ring~\cite[Example 11.21(1)]{Lam-modules}.
 For concreteness, we focus on the case where $R=\LF$.
 In this case, by~\cite[Example~11.21(1)]{Lam-modules} and~\cite[Proposition~10.21]{Lam-modules} the ring of quotients of \(\mathcal{M}_{d}(\F[t^{\pm1}])\) is isomorphic to \(\mathcal{M}_{d}(\F(t))\). \end{example}